SINTEFMedtek/CustusX/source/plugins/org.custusx.core.video/doc/org.custusx.core.video.md

 Remote Server Streamer Service {#org_custusx_core_video_streamer_remote_server}
 ===========================================================
 Receive a video stream and possibly US probe information over an OpenIGTLink connection.
 See <http://openigtlink.org> for more.
-(The US Probe info is a custom extension).
+(The US Probe info is a custom extension to the OpenIGTLink protocol).

 Enter the IP adress of the remote server.
 The default port is 18333.